aabeing/BingPrompter/README.md

 7. **Learning New Languages**:  BingPrompter can be a handy tool when learning a new language.
 Select a sentence in the foreign language and use a custom prompt like "translate this sentence" or "explain this grammar".

 Remember, BingPrompter is a chromium browser extension and works along with your browser.

+## Open Source & Contributions:
+BingPrompter is an open-source project.
+We welcome and appreciate any contributions from the community.
+Whether you're a developer looking to fix bugs or add new features, or a user proposing improvements, your contributions are what make BingPrompter better for everyone.

+Experience a more enjoyable and efficient browsing and searching experience with BingPrompter.
+Download today and join our open-source community!